Working with custom domain mappings

 When you delete a domain mapping, you are removing the association of your Code Engine application or function with your custom domain mapping within Code Engine.
 This action does not delete the associated application, function, or TLS secret.

-If you delete an application or function that is referenced in a domain mapping, this action also deletes any custom domain mapping that is associated with the application or function.
+Deleting an application or function that is referenced in a domain mapping also deletes any custom domain mapping that is associated with the application or function.

-When you delete a custom domain mapping, if the DNS settings of your domain are still configured, such that the CNAME points to the Code Engine project, your traffic still is routed to the Code Engine project.
+When you delete a custom domain mapping, and domain DNS settings remain, your traffic is still routed to the Code Engine project.
+For example, the CNAME points to the Code Engine project can still be set.
 However, the request is answered with a 404 (not found) error message.
 Ensure that the associated CNAME record for the fully qualified domain name is updated in the DNS settings by the domain registrar.

 Deleting domain mappings from the console

-From the console, you can delete only domain mappings of type Custom.
-Domain mappings that are automatically generated by Code Engine cannot be deleted.
+From the console, you can delete only domain mappings of type Custom

 To delete a custom domain mapping from the console,